 It would appear from these references that the SA.GAZ, though a new social element towards the end of the 3rd millennium B.C.E., functioned in a variety of roles in ancient Sumeria.
-This is the earliest references to this group of people.
+This is the earliest references to this group of people, and it occurs in the first recorded civilization known by historians.
 The Habiru were active in government service, the military, the business world, and also dwelt on the outskirts of civilization.

 The Royal Tombs of Ur date four to five hundred years before Abraham and Terah, during the Early Dynastic Period.
 Abraham lived in Ur ca. 2000 BC - around the time of the Third Dynasty of Ur.
 It was from Ur Abraham left and answered God's call, traveling along the Euphrates to Haran, in northern Mesopotamia.
 From Haran Abraham departed for Canaan - the Promised Land.

 At the same time, they possessed an air of mystery and uncertainty.
 Their legal status appeared undefined.
 References to their nature and character varied widely, from mercenaries, to an "unclothed people".
 There appears no cohesive element which binds these people, other than their social status as being separate from the native population.

 One element absent from these earliest references are any references to a shared ethnicity.
 These were a heterogeneous mixture of people, from different countries, religions, and cultures.
 Presumably, these were the results of the weaker tribal elements that had been cast out from their homelands, and in their wandering joined together with individuals sharing a similar fate and circumstance in life.

 As they splintered off, being forced into exile, they joined up with other similar people, and formed new bands.
 These bands migrated away from their homelands, eastward across the desert towards Sumer.
 They were in search of a new home.